Equitable Assessment and Special Consideration

 Note: All decisions regarding eligibility for Special Provisions in the AST or eligibility for the Second Sitting are the sole responsibility of the Office of the Board of Senior Secondary Studies and because of the nature of the AST some support given for college assessment may not be relevant/granted for the AST.

 Forms for special case consideration are available from the AST Coordinator in your school.
 These forms comprise two parts.
-Part 1 consists of a student application and a confidential college report requiring the Principals support based on recommendations from the school counsellor or special needs team.
+Part 1 consists of a student application and a confidential college report requiring the Principals support.
 The AST Coordinator will send this to the Assessment Officer of ACT BSSS.
 Part 2 consists of a confidential medical report to be sent directly by your health professional to the Assessment Officer with relevant current documentation.
 In some cases further functional evidence may be required (e.g. a recent handwritten essay).
 This application MUST be submitted by the due date.
 (Check this with your AST co-ordinator).
+Provisions granted are individually assessed based on documentation provided and recommendations from the medical professionals and the school.

 People to seek help from in your school/college